Koshak1013/HuananzhiX99_BIOS_mods/README.md

 ![](https://github.com/Koshak1013/HuananzhiX99_BIOS_mods/raw/master/.git_images/screen01.png)

 8. Choose "File > Save image file...", save.
 BIOS is ready for flashing.
 You can also flash it with the corresponding button in S3TurboTool.
+If this causes error 103, you must reboot the system.

 ***DXE driver*** (does not support sleep mode, supports single and dual processor systems):
 1. In S3TurboTool, click "Собрать драйвер"